 According to Cisco’s VNI Global IP Traffic Forecast report from 2016, by the year 2020, there will be 4.1 billion global internet users, 26.3 billion networked devices and connections, while global IP traffic will reach 2 Zettabytes.
-The same report suggests that advancements in the Internet of Things (IoT) will drive IP traffic and applications such as video surveillance, smart meters, digital health monitors and a host of other M2M services will reach 12.2 billion in 2020, representing nearly half of total connected devices.
+The same report suggests that advancements in the Internet of Things (IoT) will drive IP traffic and applications such as video surveillance with cctv installation Melbourne, smart meters, digital health monitors and a host of other M2M services will reach 12.2 billion in 2020, representing nearly half of total connected devices.

 For Big Data, the increase in users, networked devices, connections, and traffic, simply gives more data for analysis and should eventually offer better results.

 With both the increase in amount and complexity of cyber attacks on networks, tools like Hadoop software framework and MapReduce can allow network administrators to handle and process Big Data in order to enhance network security.